 Fee to include Lunch and Notes and a variety of training tools

 The aim of this workshop is to develop your knowledge, experience and ability to be a professional dog trainer.
-Through practical/hands-on work, we will enable you to develop the skills essential to the training and behavior modification of dogs today.
+Through practical/hands-on work and discussion, we will enable you to develop the skills essential to the training and behavior modification of dogs today.

 The emphasis throughout will be on creating versatility and change in the mind set, approaches, attitudes and energies of those attending.
 In doing so, enable you to develop an understanding of how to create a lasting, respectful, loving relationships with dogs, Both for yourself and your clients.

 Training dogs for the real world?
-That is training for the dog that people want, like and love – and keep the dog that is a family member, for a lifetime.
+That is training and developing behaviors in the dog that people will want, like and love – and keep the dog as a family member, for a lifetime.